 Wacom graphics tablets: from Bamboo to Intuos Pro

-Graphics tablets are sometimes also called pen tablets, computer drawing pads, or digital drawing pads.
 Choosing the best Wacom tablet is not always easy.
-This article will focus on the types and features of Wacom graphics tablets–those where you do not draw on the screen, but on an opaque tablet attached to a computer.
+On Wacom graphics tablets you do not draw on the screen, but on an opaque tablet attached to a computer.
+Wacom tablet monitors where you draw on the screen, such as the Cintiq, are not the same thing.
 The chart provides links to corresponding Wacom tablet reviews on this blog.

 Most artists getting into digital art begin with a graphics tablet rather than a tablet with screen, since this category has the most affordable options.
 Still, there are some tablets with screens that are less costly than the top graphics tablets.